GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_spatial_tools.md

 ::::{tab-item} Join attributes by location (summary)

 This tool is similar to the "Join Attributes by Location"-tool.
-However, on top of adding the attributes from one layer to another, this algorithms also calculates statistical summaries for the values from matching features in the second layer.
+However, on top of adding the attributes from one layer to another, this algorithm also calculates statistical summaries for the values from matching features in the second layer.
 These summaries include a wide range of options, such as
 __minimum and maximum values__, __mean values__, as well as __counts__, __sums__, __standard deviation__, and more.